hanabi/hanabi.github.io/Empty_Clues.md

   * Cathy blind-plays the yellow 2.
 * Note that *Stacked Empty Clues* do NOT apply to *Prompts*.
 Players do NOT have to wait for clued cards in other player's hands before blind-playing a card assigned to them in an empty clue.

+### Minimum Empty Clue Value Principle

+* Normally, a clue is allowed to touch a single card as a 1-for-1.
+However, this does not apply to empty clues.
+Empty clues must be better than this.
+* At a bare minimum, an empty clue must either:
+  * Get two brand new cards blind-played (as a 2-for-1)
+  * Get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise

 ### Empty Finesses

-* An empty clue must get at least two (new) blind-plays.
-Otherwise, it would not be worth resorting to an empty clue.
-* Thus, if an empty clue is given that looks like it is only getting 1 (or 0) brand new cards, then the clue giver is intending something extra.
+* If an empty clue does NOT meet *Minimum Empty Clue Value Principle*, then this is quite strange.
+In this situation, the clue giver must be trying to communicate something extra, or else they would not bother to use an empty clue in the first place.
-* In this situation, the clue is actually a 2-for-1 or better in the form of a *Finesse* - a card in one player's hand hand leads into a card in the next player's hand.
+* In this situation, the clue IS actually meeting *Minimum Empty Clue Value Principle* in the form of a *Finesse* - a card in one player's hand hand leads into a card in the next player's hand.
 * How does the first player know which card to play?
 They use the same play priority as above, but use it to find a one-away card.

 ### The Empty Double-Play (Symmetric Version)